JesperChristensen89/TensorFlow-Jetson-TX2/README.md

 # TensorFlow-Jetson-TX2
-Pre-build wheel files for installing TensorFlow on Jetson TX2.
+Pre-built wheel files for installing TensorFlow on Jetson TX2.
-Currently build version include TensorFlow 1.3 and 1.5.
+Currently built version include TensorFlow 1.3 and 1.5.

 # Installation
-For now TensorFlow is only build for Jetson TX2 with Python 2.7.
+For now TensorFlow is only built for Jetson TX2 with Python 2.7.

 Install using the following commands:
 ```